-2. Locate the 6" hose extension (provided in your InfoCase).
+2. Locate the 6" cap tool (provided in your InfoCase).

-3. Push the end of the hose extension onto the rear inner dual valve stem cap.
+3. Push the end of the cap tool onto the rear inner dual valve stem cap.

-4. Using the hose extension as a remote handle, unscrew the valve stem cap (retaining cap in the end of the hose extension).
+4. Using the cap tool as a remote handle, unscrew the valve stem cap (retaining cap in the end of the tool).